 All traders can benefit from testing their trading strategies.
 It can highlight strengths and weaknesses and show you how you can improve as a trader.

 Having a reliable strategy turns trading from a gut-wrenching rollercoaster of emotions to an effortless daily process.
 You can focus on trading well and take advantage of opportunities when they come up.
 Ignoring the day-to-day swings and get more winning trades over the long-term.

 Excel is one of the most popular pieces of software in the world.
 Most people already have some skills using Excel.
 In this article and accompanying

 Many people learn better by watching.
-I have recorded a YouTube video of me demonstrating how easy it can be to test your strategies using Excel.
 In this video, I add historical data.
 I program three technical indicators.
 Finally, I enter the trade entry and exit criteria.